Beowulf (2007 film): Release

-At Comic-Con International in July 2006, Gaiman said Beowulf would be released on November 22, 2007.
+At San Diego Comic-Con in July 2006, Gaiman said Beowulf would be released on November 22, 2007.
 The following October, Beowulf was announced to be projected in 3D in over 1,000 theaters for its release date in November 2007.
 The studios planned to use 3D projection technology that had been used by Monster House (another motion-captured animated film that Zemeckis was involved on, but only as an executive producer), Chicken Little and the 3D re-release of The Nightmare Before Christmas, but on a larger scale than previous films.
-Beowulf would additionally be released in 35mm alongside the 3D projections.
+Beowulf would additionally be released in 35 mm alongside the 3D projections.

 Originally, Columbia Pictures (which also distributed Monster House) was set to distribute the film, but Steve Bing did not finalize a deal and instead arranged with Paramount Pictures for North American distribution and Warner Bros. for international distribution.
 Beowulf was also set to premiere at the 2007 Venice Film Festival, but was not ready in time.
 Instead, the film's world premiere was held in Westwood, Los Angeles on November 5, 2007.

 Critics and even some of the actors expressed shock at the British Board of Film Classification rating of the film—12A—which allowed children under twelve in Britain to see the film if accompanied by their parents.
 Angelina Jolie called it "remarkable it has the rating it has", and said she wouldn't be taking her own children to see it.
 In the United States, the Motion Picture Association of America gave the film a PG-13 rating for "intense sequences of violence including disturbing images, some sexual material and nudity".

 Marketing

 To promote the film, a novelization of the film, written by Caitlín R. Kiernan, was published in September 2007.
+The novelization includes Sigga, a fortune teller who reveals to Unferth about Beowulf and Hrothgar's affairs with Grendel's mother, and implies Grendel's mother to have been the mermaid.
+Kiernan's novel also expands on the film's ambiguous ending, with Wiglaf having successfully resisted Grendel's mother and putting an end to her curse cycle.
 This was followed by a four-issue comic book adaptation by IDW Publishing released every week in October 2007.

 A video game based on the film entitled Beowulf: The Game was released on Xbox 360, PlayStation 3, PC and PSP formats.
 The game was announced by Ubisoft on May 22, 2007, during its Ubidays event in Paris.
 It was released on November 13, 2007, in the United States.
-The characters are voiced by the original actors who starred in the film.
+The characters are voiced by the original actors who starred in the film, with the exception of John Malkovich, Robin Wright, Alison Lohman Crispin Glover and Angelina Jolie.
 On November 1, 2007, Beowulf: The Game was released for mobile phones.
 The side-scrolling action video game was developed by Gameloft.

-Several cast members, including director Robert Zemeckis, gave interviews for the film podcast Scene Unseen in August 2007.
+Several cast members, including director Robert Zemeckis, gave interviews for the film podcast "Scene Unseen" in August 2007.
 This is noteworthy especially because it marks the only interview given by Zemeckis for the film.